-With acknowledgment to Irving Tressler, who wrote his parody of Dale Carnegie’s famous “How to Win Friends and Influence People“, both published in 1937.
-I originally posted this article in 2010.
-Social media snark is much more pronounced today, so this may seem tame.
+I originally posted the first part of this article in 2010 and I’ve added to it over the years.
+Social media snark has become much more pronounced over the years, so the earlier content I left in may seem tame.
 Even so, a lot of what happened to me back then still seems extreme.

 Maybe more of it is coming my way, as my social network rapidly expands.
 Maybe I’m too sensitive to it.
 Or maybe, because their voices are usually the loudest and most aggressive ones, they reverberate and dig at me more.